Updated for 2014: the laminated, sturdy Baseball Travel Map

 Take for instance KeySpan Park, now called MCU Park.
 It has a fabulous amusement-park motif throughout: neon lights around the light standards, crazy blue and yellow fluorescent lights along the concourse, art of a roller coaster on its scoreboard, etc. This would be silly if dropped into downtown Denver, but since the park is right on the beach of Coney Island, it is positively perfect.
 Or consider Dickey-Stephens Park in North Little Rock, Arkansas.
 The entire park looks like a big train station, right down to the concession stands.
 This is wonderfully appropriate because not only does the park resemble the area's historic train station, North Little Rock was also one of the most important railroad hubs of the 19th and 20th Centuries.

 Or read our review of 2010's winner, BB&T Ballpark.
 Its classic beauty, acting as the "front door" to downtown Winston-Salem, is evident.
 Or stunning Salt River Fields, our 2011 winner, which uses desert vegetation and a perfect Southwest look to make it ideal for Arizona.
 But none of them made as big an impact on its market as our 2012 Ballpark of the Year, Pensacola Bayfront Stadium.
+And fans and media in both Birmingham (2013 winner) and El Paso (2014 honoree) went nuts over the award.

-No wonder these parks won this award!!
+No wonder these parks won!!

 So here is a listing of the parks -- and their architects -- who've won the award since its inception.
 Note that for the first two years, we actually gave out two awards per year, one for the Majors and one for the Minors.
 During those years, there were multiple new parks each year in the big leagues and the Minors, but most years only one (sometimes none) new Major League park opens, so there was no need to give out separate awards.
 We are going to continue to present a single award from now on.
 By the way, the ballpark name is a link to our full review of that park.